tatianegercina/FinTech/02-Homework/06-APIs/Instructions/README.md

 * Expenses per month

-4. (Optional Challenge) Use the API to fetch income data from the sandbox and print the following:
+4. Use the API to fetch income data from the sandbox and print the following:

 * Last Year's Income Before Tax